shchahrykovich/diagnostics-courses/dbg-sos-intro/README.md

 ```

 Finally, hit F5 (or `g`) and wait for the breakpoint to be hit.
 At this point, you can quit the debugger and the debugged application.

-> Note: The above process could be automated somewhat -- you could have the debugger automatically stop when the CLR is loaded and set up the breakpoint in the `Main` method using the following command:
->
-> ```
-> sxe ld clr ".loadby sos clr; !bpmd DebuggingDemo DebuggingDemo.Program.Main; gc"
-> ```